JovarkOS/.github/profile/README.md

 Download page: [JovarkOS Download Page](https://jovarkos.org/download)

-_Please consider using the "Choose Plan" button to download the ISO image.
-Donations of any size are welcome, and the funds will go towards keeping infrastructure running.
-Donations are processed via PayPal.
-After donating, your download will start automatically._

 ### Prerequisites

 The easiest way to get started is to flash a USB drive (3+ GB total space needed) with [ventoy](https://github.com/ventoy/Ventoy), or by using any of the following tools: